Maliacarolinee/Data-Analyst-Portfolio/README.md

 # Education

-University of Houston: Master of Science - MS, Business Analytics

 University of St. Thomas, Houston: Bachelor of Business Administration and Master of Business Administration

+Vanderbilt University, Bachelor of Science - BS, Computer Science

 # Certificates